History of papal primacy: Damasus I

 In 382 Jerome accompanied one of the claimants, Paulinus II of Antioch, to Rome, where Pope Damasus I (366-384) had convened a council to determine a canonical list of scripture.
 (Jerome then served as confidential secretary to the Pope for the next three years before heading to Bethlehem.)

+By 650 AD, the See of Rome consolidated its position as a center of authority within the Western Church.
+It increasingly assumed the role of a final arbiter in legal matters, with individuals appealing to its court for resolution of disputes.
+Decisions issued from Rome held significant weight, carrying an authority nearly equal to pronouncements from universal church councils.

 After the Edict of Milan

 Decretals

 The bishops of Rome sent letters which, though largely ineffectual, provided historical precedents which were used by later supporters of papal primacy.
-These letters were known as ‘decretals’ from at least the time of Pope Siricius (384-399) to Leo I. They provided general guidelines to follow which later would become incorporated into canon law.
+These letters were known as "decretals" from at least the time of Pope Siricius (384-399) to Leo I. They provided general guidelines to follow which later would become incorporated into canon law.
 Thus it was "this attempt to implement the authority of the bishop of Rome, or at least the claim of authority, to lands outside Italy, which allows us to use the word 'pope' for bishops starting with Damasus (366-384) or Siricius."
 Pope Siricius declared that no bishop could take office without his knowledge.
 Not until Pope Symmachus would a bishop of Rome presume to bestow a pallium (woolen garment worn by a bishop) on someone outside Italy.